greco-project/pvcompare/docs/model_assumptions.rst

 1)  the residential heat demand of a country is taken from the `EU Building Database <https://ec.europa.eu/energy/en/eu-buildings-database#how-to-use>`_.
 2)  on the lines of the electricity demand, the population of the country is taken from `EUROSTAT <https://ec.europa.eu/eurostat/tgm/table.do?tab=table&init=1&plugin=1&language=en&pcode=tps00001>`_.
-3)  the total residential demand is divided by the country's population and multiplied by the population.
-The population is calculated by the product of the number of houses, the number of storeys and the number of people per storey (for assumptions see :ref:`building_assumptions`).
+3)  the total residential demand is divided by the country's population and multiplied by the population living in the area considered.
+The latter is calculated by the product of the number of houses, the number of storeys and the number of people per storey (for assumptions see :ref:`building_assumptions`).
 4)  Heat demand that occurs when a daily mean temperature is above the heating limit temperature is removed and distributed evenly over the heat demand of the remaining time of the year.
-5)  The load profile is shifted due to countries specific behaviour following the approach of HOTMAPS.
+5)  For multiple countries, the load profile is adapted by hour shifting following the approach of HOTMAPS.
 For further information see p.127 in `HOTMAPS <https://www.hotmaps-project.eu/wp-content/uploads/2018/03/D2.3-Hotmaps_for-upload_revised-final_.pdf>`_.